In order to keep your gums healthy, you need to remove the daily build-up of plaque from all the surfaces of your teeth by –

 - Pus may be seen in the pockets around the tooth.

 The infection damages the tissue that connects the gum to the roots of the tooth.
-Once the tissue has been destroyed the gum pulls away from the tooth, this forms a pocket which bacteria thrive in.
-If not treated, in time the bone anchoring the teeth in the jaw will dissolve, making the teeth loose and eventually the teeth will fall out.
+Once the tissue has been destroyed the gum pulls away from the tooth, this forms a pocket in which bacteria thrive.
+If not treated, in time the bone anchoring the teeth in the jaw will dissolve, making the teeth loose and eventually, the teeth will fall out.